Prostate Cancer Screening (PDQ®)–Health Professional Version

 Incidence and mortality

 Prostate cancer is the most common cancer diagnosed in North American men, excluding skin cancers.
-It is estimated that in 2016, approximately 180,890 new cases and 26,120 prostate cancer–related deaths will occur in the United States.
-Prostate cancer is now the second leading cause of cancer death in men, exceeded only by lung cancer.
-It accounts for 21% of all male cancers and 8% of male cancer-related deaths.
+It is estimated that in 2017, approximately 161,360 new cases and 26,730 prostate cancer–related deaths will occur in the United States.
+Prostate cancer is now the third leading cause of cancer death in men, exceeded by lung cancer and colorectal cancer.
+It accounts for 19% of all male cancers and 8% of male cancer-related deaths.
 Age-adjusted incidence rates increased steadily from 1975 through 1992, with particularly dramatic increases associated with the inception of widespread use of prostate-specific antigen (PSA) screening in the late 1980s and early 1990s, followed by a fall in incidence.
 A decline in early-stage prostate cancer incidence rates from 2011 to 2012 (19%) in men aged 50 years and older persisted through 2013 (6%) in Surveillance, Epidemiology, and End Results (SEER) registries following the U.S. Preventive Services Task Force recommendations against routine PSA testing of all men, which were published in 2012.
 Whether this pattern will lead to an increase in diagnosis of distant-stage disease and prostate cancer mortality is not yet known and will require long-term follow-up.
 Between 2007 and 2011, mortality rates decreased by 3.5% per year.
 It has been suggested that declines in mortality rates in certain jurisdictions reflect the benefit of PSA screening, but others have noted that these observations may be explained by independent phenomena such as improved treatments.
 The estimated lifetime risk of a prostate cancer diagnosis is about 14.0%, and the lifetime risk of dying from this disease is 2.6%.

 Cancer statistics from the American Cancer Society and the National Cancer Institute (NCI) indicated that between 2005 and 2011, the proportion of disease diagnosed at a locoregional stage was 93% for whites and 92% for African Americans; the proportion of disease diagnosed at a late stage was 4% for whites and 5% for African Americans.
 Stage distribution of prostate cancer is affected substantially by the intensity of early detection efforts.